 Note: Issun-boshi comes from Otogi Zoshi, a collection of about 350 tales written in the Muromachi period (1392-1573).

 This article was posted on Tuesday, March 16th, 2010 at 8:28 pm and is filed under Books & Stories, Countries & Cultures, English, Issun-boshi, Japan, Japanese, Languages, Setsubun, The Inch Boy, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “A Review of “The Inch Boy” – A Japanese Tale, plus a YouTube Video”